 I don’t get that same sense of excitement about movies like I did that day, but I’ve gone to see every single Star Trek movie on opening day ever since.
 We closed on our house the day Nemesis came out, and after we signed the papers and looked at each other in astonishment, wondering why we still didn’t feel like grown-ups, my husband and I went to see the movie, then moved the next day.
 I’ve skipped work (and taken co-workers with me), I’ve rearranged plans, I’ve gone to events.
 Each one is exciting, but that feeling I had before that first movie remains unmatched.

 But that doesn’t mean I can’t be that kid again.
 I was at the Star Trek Beyond premiere at Comic-Con in San Diego.
 The movie played on an outdoor IMAX screen, accompanied by a live orchestra.
 The cast and crew came out to introduce the movie, and when they were done, the orchestra started to play and we were treated to a spectacular light show and fireworks.
-My heart swelled and rose out of my chest, and the movie started, and I thought, just like I did in 1979: here it comes.
+My heart swelled, the movie started, and I thought, just like I did in 1979: Here it comes.

 Just before the end of the movie, I looked up.
 We were at the marina, outdoors, and I realized that we were really watching Star Trek under the stars.
 I was sitting next to an astronomy expert, and he saw me looking up at the night sky.
 “That red one is Mars,” he told me.
 Ever that sensitive 13-year-old, I wondered if he was kidding me, but he was sincere.

 “See the one above it?
 That’s Saturn.”